The Getaway Plan: Line-up changes and departure from label (2013–2014)

 On 1 July 2013, The Getaway Plan announced that they had decided to part ways with bass player David Anderson and that they were also no longer with their long time record label/management, UNFD.
 Along with this announcement came the news of their new bass player, long-time friend, Jase Clarke and their first ever fully independent release; A double A-Sided single, entitled "Lovesick/Mirrors".
 To support the release they also announced their broadest Australian tour in nearly five years.

 "Lovesick/Mirrors" was released digitally through iTunes on 12 August 2013.
 The band also released a limited run of hand numbered, 7-inch vinyl were sold on their online webstore.

 The Getaway Plan embarked on their third tour of Europe and the UK in September, 2013, supporting US band Sleeping With Sirens.

 On 13 February 2014, The Getaway Plan announced on Facebook that they had decided to parted ways with drummer, Aaron Barnett.
 With this news also came the announcement of new drummer, Dan Maio.

 Dark Horses (2014–present)

 On 1 September 2014, The Getaway Plan announced their plans for their third LP, entitled Dark Horses.
 The band chose to avoid record labels and remain independent and set up a crowd-funding campaign through Pledgemusic.com.
 The band self-recorded a 4 track EP entitled 'Journaux' which was made available as an exclusive to pledgers.

 Dark Horses was the first album by The Getaway Plan to be fully written and recorded in Australia.
 They worked with producer, Sam K, creating the album between November 2014 and March 2015.

 Dark Horses was released on 3 July 2015.
 The album debuted at #1 on the AIR Charts and #10 on the ARIA Albums Chart making it the band's highest ever ARIA debut and their first ever entry in to the ARIA top ten.

+Not much activity has been shown by the band since the release of Dark Horses, only playing shows and festivals around Australia.